THE HISTORICAL 7TH SEAL

 17 saying: “We give You thanks, O Lord God Almighty, The One who is and who was and who is to come, because You have taken Your great power and reigned.

-18 The nations were angry, and (but) Your wrath has come (on the nations, i.e. the Gentiles), and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and (but) should destroy those who destroy the earth (destroy those of the "earth" of all Israel, including the non-Israelites living among them, who together have destroyed everything God intended Israel to be, i.e. a reflection of Himself, and as such, a light unto the world.
-See Isa 24 where God repeatedly uses the word "earth" to describe the people He has made a covenant with, i.e. Israel, as well as their destruction of the "earth", through sin, and their subsequent punishment by Him”.
+18 The nations were angry, and Your wrath has come (on the nations, i.e. the Gentiles), and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and should destroy those who destroy the earth (destroy those of the "earth" of all Israel, including the non-Israelites living among them, who together have destroyed everything God intended Israel to be, i.e. a reflection of Himself, and as such, a light unto the world)”.

-19 Then the temple of God was opened in heaven (in Jerusalem), and the ark of His covenant was seen in His temple (Christ's spiritual presence seen in His resurrected firstfruits, who are with Him in Jerusalem).
+19 Then the temple of God was opened in heaven (in Jerusalem), and the ark of His covenant was seen in His temple (the presence of Christ and His resurrected firstfruits, who are with Him in Jerusalem).
 And there were lightnings, noises, thunderings, an earthquake, and great hail.

-The seventh trumpet event is the only one yet to occur: the second coming of Jesus Christ and the great "woe" that will accompany His return.
+The seventh trumpet event is the only one yet to occur: the second coming of Jesus Christ and the third "woe" that will accompany His return.

 Christ revealed this most major of happenings in Luke 21:27, and unsealed Dan 7:12-14: